mmistakes/jekyll-theme-hpstr/_posts/2018-06-01-on-RT-and-FP.markdown

 # Conclusions
 I hope the examples exposed above give a good idea of the benefit of Referential Transparency.
 One way to see Functional programming is as a programming style that is rigorous and explicit about expectations and guarantees (typically modeled through typeclasses and laws).
-Referential transparency plays a fundamental role in this and by striving for it we make our code easier to reason about, improving its maintainability and becoming ultimately more productive.
+RT plays a fundamental role in this and by using it we make our code easier to reason about, improving its maintainability and becoming ultimately more productive.